yonasBSD/nerdlog/docs/faq.md

 - It's less reliable (can miss some logs), [see this comment](https://github.com/dimonomid/nerdlog/issues/7#issuecomment-2820521885) for details;
 - Since it's another layer of complexity, it can have [bugs like this one](https://github.com/systemd/systemd/issues/37468), which cause very confusing behavior.

 My opinion in general (unrelated to Nerdlog specifically) is that `journalctl` creates more problems than it solves; it's a great example of the general trend in the industry to overcomplicate everything.
-We should learn to keep things simple.
+We should learn to keep things simple, because reliable systems are simple systems.

 ## How is it better than lnav?